nuxt/nuxt/docs/3.api/2.composables/use-preview-mode.md

 By default, when `usePreviewMode` is enabled, it will call `refreshNuxtData()` to re-fetch all data from the server.

-When preview mode is disabled, the composable will attach a callback to call `refreshNuxtData()` on the next router navigation.
+When preview mode is disabled, the composable will attach a callback to call `refreshNuxtData()` to run after a subsequent router navigation.

 You can specify custom callbacks to be triggered by providing your own functions for the `onEnable` and `onDisable` options.